Questions?

 During Disney’s community outreach, the residents we met with in the Walnut Avenue neighborhood identified two issues they wanted solved with regard to Magic Way:

-To meet our expansion needs and address both of these concerns, we are proposing the closure of Magic Way to eliminate cut-through traffic on Walnut Avenue while preserving pedestrian access through to Downtown Disney for residents.
-We are also, as a part of the proposed Magic Way closure, paying for a pedestrian signal across Walnut Avenue at Magic Way to slow traffic and enhance pedestrian safety.
+To meet our expansion needs and address both of these concerns, we have secured the ability to close Magic Way to eliminate cut-through traffic on Walnut Avenue while preserving pedestrian access through to Downtown Disney for residents.
+At the time of that Magic Way closure, Disney would pay for a pedestrian signal across Walnut Avenue at Magic Way to slow traffic and enhance pedestrian safety.

 What other streets are being affected by this project?

-As part of the DisneylandForward development agreement, once approved, Disney would pay $85 million, some of which will go into a general fund, to improve traffic flow, pedestrian circulation and safety.
+As part of the DisneylandForward development agreement, Disney would pay $85 million, some of which will go into a general fund, to improve traffic flow, pedestrian circulation and safety.
 This would include:

-• The payment would also include the removal of the previously proposed future extensions of Clementine Street and Gene Autry Way through the existing Toy Story Parking Lot.
+The payment will also include the removal of the previously proposed future extensions of Clementine Street and Gene Autry Way through the existing Toy Story Parking Lot.

 To learn more, please visit our community benefits page.